 Animal Identification Terms...

-Electronic identification tags that use batteries as a partial
+Electronic identification tags that use batteries as a partial or complete

 Antenna - The antenna is the part of the reader/interrogator that radiates the radio frequency energy to, and receives energy from the transponder.